Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: Asymptotic Approximation of the Risk Function and the MMR Decision Rule

 In the following, we localize at $\bm{\theta}+\frac{\mathbf{h}}{\sqrt{n}}$ centered at $\bm{\theta}=t\mathbf{1}_{J}$, and set $t=0$ WLOG by invoking the location invariance discussed in Section \ref{subsec:Location-Invariance-of}. $\bm{\theta}=t\mathbf{1}_{J}$ is where the competing arms are hardest to distinguish; if we localize at any other point $\bm{\theta}\neq t\mathbf{1}_{j}$, the arm that is best at $\bm{\theta}$ will be best for all the local alternatives $\bm{\theta}+\frac{\mathbf{h}}{\sqrt{n}}$ as the sample size grows, so the selection problem becomes trivial.
 The same localization is standard for the two-arm problem (e.g., \citealp{Hirano2009}; \citealp[sec 14.1]{vanderVaart1998}; \citealp[sec.
 8.9]{Liese2008}), which we are adapting to the multi-arm best-population selection problem.

 Next, we scale the estimator $\hat{\bm{\theta}}_{n}$ under the local parameter sequence $\bm{\theta}_{n}\left(\bm{\vartheta}\right)\equiv\frac{\bm{\vartheta}}{\sqrt{n}}$.
 Let

 and we omit the argument $\left(\bm{\vartheta}\right)$ when it is obvious from context.
 Denote by $P_{\bm{\vartheta},n}$ the law of $\mathbf{y}_{n}$, by $Q_{\bm{\vartheta},n}$ the law of $\mathbf{u}_{n}$.
-The decision rule $\bm{\phi}:\mathbb{R}^{J}\rightarrow\bm{\Delta}$ now takes $\mathbf{y}_{n}$ as its argument, matching the $\sqrt{n}$-scaling in Proposition \ref{lem:(Risk-and-Value}.
+The decision rule $\bm{\phi}:\mathbb{R}^{J}\rightarrow\bm{\Delta}$ now takes $\mathbf{y}_{n}$ as its argument, matching the $\sqrt{n}$-scaling in Proposition \ref{prop:Scaling}.

-The following Proposition \ref{prop:(Consequences-of-Local} establishes that the CLT holds uniformly over the original parameter space $\Theta$ when the estimator $\hat{\bm{\theta}}_{n}$ is properly centered and ``inflated'' by $\sqrt{n}$, a direct consequence of Assumption \ref{assu:For-every-}. \begin{prop}[Uniform CLT on the $\sqrt{n}$-Scaled Experiment] or equivalently,
+The following Proposition \ref{prop:(Consequences-of-Local} establishes that the CLT holds uniformly over the original parameter space $\Theta$ when the estimator $\hat{\bm{\theta}}_{n}$ is properly centered and ``inflated'' by $\sqrt{n}$, a direct consequence of Assumption \ref{assu:For-every-}. \begin{prop}[Uniform CLT on the $\sqrt{n}$-Scaled Experiment] Denote by $d_{LP}\left(\cdot,\cdot\right)$ the Levy-Prokhorov metric.
+Then,